Nal Sarovar ( 70 km from Royal Safari Camp)

 Thol ( 65 km from Royal Safari Camp)

-Another bird sanctuary in vicinity is of Thol.
+Another bird sanctuary in the vicinity is of Thol.
 Situated in Mehsana district and about 40 km from Ahmedabad, this sanctuary has rich variety of wild fowls, flamingos, grey pelicans, black ibis and a profusion of other wetland birds.

 Patan ( 105 km from Royal Safari Camp)